Writing Center PoliciesScheduling Policies

 - Certain communities of learners may have two, non-consecutive, 50-minute sessions per week.
 Those communities include faculty, staff, graduate students, student athletes, undergraduate students whose first language is not English, students with disabilities registered at the Office for Students with Disabilities, and undergraduate students with reading comprehension difficulties.

 - If you cannot make a scheduled appointment, please cancel it by accessing your online UCEW account through www.fau.edu/UCEW.
-Cancellations must occur no less than two (2) hours prior to the appointment time.
+Cancellations must occur no less than one (1) hours prior to the appointment time.

 - Writing Center staff will not cancel appointments for you.